Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Installation

-Most cabinet slide locks use adhesive (peel-and-stick) and require no tools.
-Screw-mount options are available for permanent installation and higher load drawers.
+Most use adhesive (peel-and-stick) and require no tools; screw-mount options are available for permanent installation.

 Material

-Plastic (child safety versions — less visible, non-marking); zinc alloy (decorative surface-mount); steel (heavy-duty filing cabinet)
+Plastic (child safety); zinc alloy (decorative); steel (heavy-duty filing cabinet)

 🏗️ 11.
 Pad Bolt (Cross Bolt) — Farm Gate & Heavy-Duty

-The pad bolt — sometimes called a cross bolt — is the heavy-duty cousin of the barrel bolt, engineered for gates, doors, and panels that require substantially greater mechanical strength.
-The bolt diameter is noticeably larger than that of a standard barrel bolt; the barrel guides are heavier and more numerous; and the entire assembly is designed to withstand significant lateral force.
-The name ‘pad bolt’ comes from its traditional use on paddock gates, but it is equally appropriate for agricultural buildings, farm sheds, industrial storage, and heavy timber garage doors.
+The pad bolt is the heavy-duty cousin of the barrel bolt, engineered for gates, doors, and panels that require substantially greater mechanical strength.
+The bolt diameter is noticeably larger, the barrel guides are heavier and more numerous, and the entire assembly is designed to withstand significant lateral force.
+The name “pad bolt” comes from its traditional use on paddock gates.

 Spec